Google to pay $700 million to US states, consumers in app store settlement

 Like Apple does in its iPhone app store, Google collects commissions ranging from 15% to 30% on in-app purchases — fees that state attorneys general contended drove prices higher than they would have been had there been an open market for payment processing.
 Those commissions generated billions of dollars in profit annually for Google, according to evidence presented in the recent trial focused on its Play Store.

-Consumers eligible for a piece of the $630 million compensation fund are supposed to be automatically notified about various options for how they can receive their cut of the money.
+Eligible consumers will receive at least $2, according to the settlement, and may get additional payments based on their spending on the Play store between Aug.
+16, 2016 and Sept.
+30, 2023.
+The estimated 102 million U.S. consumers who made in-app purchases during that time frame are supposed to be automatically notified about various options for how they can receive their cut of the money.

 Another $70 million of the pre-trial settlement will cover the penalties and other costs that Google is being forced to pay to the states.